dekapa/sentrino-mcp/ Readme.md

 - Hosted on Render (always-on)
 - First response after inactivity may take up to 60 seconds — Claude will wait automatically
-- Skill instructions are stored privately and never exposed to the end user

 ---